Princess Augusta Sophia of the United Kingdom: Childhood and adolescence

-Princess Augusta Sophia was born at Buckingham House, City and Liberty of Westminster, the sixth child and second daughter of George III (1738–1820) and his wife Queen Charlotte.
-Her father so much wanted the new baby to be a girl that the doctor presiding over the labour thought fit to protest that "whoever sees those lovely Princes above stairs must be glad to have another."
+Augusta was born at Buckingham House, City and Liberty of Westminster, on 8 November 1768.
+She was the sixth child and second daughter of George III (1738–1820) and his wife Queen Charlotte.
+Her father so dearly wanted the new baby to be a girl that the doctor presiding over the labour thought fit to protest that "whoever sees those lovely Princes above stairs must be glad to have another."
 The King was so upset by this view he replied that "whoever sees that lovely child the Princess Royal above stairs must wish to have the fellow to her."
 To the King's delight, and the Queen's relief, the baby was a small and pretty girl.

-The young princess was christened on 6 December 1768, by Frederick Cornwallis, The Archbishop of Canterbury, in the Great Council Chamber at St. James's Palace.
-Her godparents were Prince Charles of Mecklenburg (her maternal uncle, who was visiting England), The Queen-consort of Denmark (her paternal aunt, for whom the Duchess of Ancaster and Kesteven, Mistress of the Robes to The Queen, stood proxy) and The Hereditary Duchess of Brunswick-Lüneburg (her paternal aunt, for whom the Duchess of Northumberland, Lady of the Bedchamber to The Queen, stood proxy).
-Lady Mary Coke declared the month-old Augusta "the most beautiful infant I ever saw".
+The newborn princess was christened on 6 December 1768, by Frederick Cornwallis, the Archbishop of Canterbury, in the Great Council Chamber at St. James's Palace.
+Her godparents were Prince Charles of Mecklenburg (her maternal uncle, who was visiting England), the Queen of Denmark (her paternal aunt, for whom the Duchess of Ancaster and Kesteven, Mistress of the Robes to Queen Charlotte, stood proxy) and the Hereditary Duchess of Brunswick-Lüneburg (her paternal aunt, for whom the Duchess of Northumberland, Lady of the Bedchamber to the Queen, stood proxy).
+Lady Mary Coke once declared the month-old Augusta to be "the most beautiful infant I ever saw".

-Princess Augusta was the middle of the elder trio of princesses that consisted of her, her older sister Charlotte (born 1766) and her younger sister Elizabeth (born 1770).
-In 1771, the two elder princesses started travelling to Kew to take lessons under the supervision of Lady Charlotte Finch and Miss Frederica Planta.
-The princesses, who had formerly been very close to their brothers now saw little of them, except when their paths crossed on daily walks.
-In 1774, Martha Goldsworthy, or "Gouly" became the new head of their educations.
-The princesses learned typically feminine pursuits, such as deportment, music, dancing, and arts, but their mother also ensured that they learned English, French, German and geography, and had well-educated governesses.
+Augusta was the middle sister of the elder trio of princesses that consisted of her, her older sister Charlotte (born 1766) and her younger sister Elizabeth (born 1770).
+In 1771, the two elder princesses began travelling to Kew to attend lessons under the supervision of Lady Charlotte Finch and Miss Frederica Planta.
+The princesses, who had formerly been very close to their brothers now saw very little of them, except for when their paths crossed on daily walks.
+In 1774, Martha Goldsworthy, or "Gouly" became the new head of their education.
+The princesses learned typically feminine pursuits, such as deportment, music, dancing, and arts, but their mother also ensured that they learned English, French, German and geography, and had exceptionally well-educated governesses.